top of page

 3. Success Demands Bridging Data and Capacity Gaps

 Many Pacific countries struggle with biodiversity and finance data—how much is spent, where, and with what outcomes.
 There are also gaps in capacity at various levels, particularly in technical expertise related to biodiversity finance and data management.
-Pacific countries struggle with limited human resources and technical know-how, which hinder progress in conducting complex financial analyses and integrating biodiversity considerations into broader economic planning.
+Limited human resources and technical know-how hinder progress in conducting complex financial analyses and integrating biodiversity considerations into broader economic planning.

 4. Communities Must be At the Heart